 Facebook Post Queries

-Page search is helpful when the exact name is not known.
-You can also use it to refine the Pages Liked query for a Profile.
+Page Search and Keyword search are helpful when the exact name is not known.
+You can also use it to find the Pages Liked query for a Profile.
 Here are some examples of both in use.

 Users by Name